-- Current clamp: In this mode the transepithelial current is typically clamped to zero (i.e. there is no net transepithelial current flow), the condition the tissue is exposed to in vivo.
-The steady state current can be varied in magnitude and polarity within the CURRENT COMMAND control block.
+Current clamp: In this mode the transepithelial current is typically clamped to zero (i.e. there is no net transepithelial current flow), the condition the tissue is exposed to in vivo.
+The steady state current can be varied in magnitude and polarity within the COMMAND control block.
 The voltage measured in this mode is produced by the active transport of ions by the epithelium plus the current applied across the epithelium by the current passing amplifier.
-An advantage of the zero current clamp mode that, in the presence of Ag/AgCl wires, the silver contamination of the bathing solutions is minimized. - Resistance of the membrane: In this mode, the EC-825 automatically determines the membrane resistance by passing a bipolar current pulse of 10 μ A (0-2 k Ω range) or 1 μ A (0-200 k Ω range).
-The resistance is read directly from the panel meter in units of Ω or k Ω (e.g., 103 Ω).
-If the meter displays all zeros, then select the Ω setting (by pushing the R MEM SELECT button in the CLAMP RESPONSE control block).
+An advantage of the zero current clamp mode that, in the presence of Ag/AgCl wires, the silver contamination of the bathing solutions is minimized.

+Resistance of the membrane: In this mode, the EC-825A automatically determines the membrane resistance by passing a bipolar current pulse of $10~\mu A$ (0-2 k Ω range) or $1~\mu A$ (0-200 k Ω range).
+The resistance is read directly from the panel meter in units of Ω or k Ω (e.g., $103~\Omega$).
+If the meter displays all zeros, then select the Ω setting via the associated toggle in the MODE section.
 If the meter is blank except for a 1 on the far left, then select the $k\Omega$ setting.
-If the meter's reading does not change, then either the resistance of the tissue is larger than 50 k Ω or there is a high resistance connection between the headstage and the current or voltage electrodes in the chambers. - External timer: This allows the operator to remotely select between current clamp (TTL=high) or voltage clamp (TTL=low) modes using either a switching box (not provided) or a computer input connected to the EXTERNAL TIMER IN BNC.
-In this mode a TTL=low signal at the GATE INPUT BNC instructs the EXTERNAL TIMER IN BNC to select between the values set for voltage or current clamp modes.
-A TTL=high signal into the GATE INPUT BNC selects instructs the EXTERNAL TIMER IN BNC to select for zero current clamp for current clamp mode or zero voltage clamp for voltage clamp mode. - Timer: This setting activates the timer function and allows the operator to either voltage or current clamp the epithelium at zero for a programmed time (set by the THUMBWHEEL switch and RANGE selector of TIME A) and then either current or voltage clamp the epithelium at a preset current or voltage using the clamp command settings for a programmed time interval (set by THUMBWHEEL switch and RANGE selector on TIME B).
-Four different settings are available in TIMER mode: zero voltage clamp switched to a selected current clamp value; zero current clamp switched to a selected current clamp value; zero current clamp switched to a selected voltage or current clamp value.
-The magnitude and polarity of the selected voltage or current clamp value is set by the calibrated dial and polarity switch of the associated CLAMP COMMANDS.
+If the meter's reading does not change, then either the resistance of the tissue is larger than $50~k\Omega$ or there is a high resistance connection between the headstage and the current or voltage electrodes in the chambers.

+External timer: This allows the operator to remotely select between current clamp (TTL=high) or voltage clamp (TTL=low) modes using either a switching box (not provided) or a computer input connected to the EXT TIMER IN BNC on the rear panel.

+In this mode a TTL=low signal at the GATE INPUT BNC instructs the EXT TIMER IN BNC to select between the values set on the front panel for voltage or current clamp modes.
+A TTL=high signal at the GATE INPUT BNC selects instructs the EXT TIMER IN BNC to select for zero current clamp for current clamp mode or zero voltage clamp for voltage clamp mode.

+Timer: This setting activates the timer functions and allows the operator to either voltage or current clamp the epithelium at zero for a programmed time (set by the THUMBWHEEL switch and RANGE selector of TIMER A) and then either current or voltage clamp the epithelium at a preset current or voltage using the clamp command settings for a programmed time interval (set by THUMBWHEEL switch and RANGE selector on TIMER B).

+Four different settings are available in TIMER mode: zero voltage clamp switched to a selected voltage clamp value; zero voltage clamp switched to a selected current clamp value; zero current clamp switched to a selected current clamp value; zero current clamp switched to a selected voltage clamp value.
+The magnitude and polarity of the selected voltage or current clamp value is set by the calibrated dial and polarity switch of the COMMAND section.